-Now that you’ve decided to go ahead with your Home Lab & have a broad understanding of where you stand with the above criteria, here are the general hardware options available for you.
-The hardware would include one or more computers at the very least & maybe some networking equipment too.
-As mentioned earlier, depending on the need & budget, your home lab computers can vary over a wide range.
+Now that you’ve decided to go ahead with your Home Lab and have a broad understanding of where you stand with the above criteria, here are the general hardware options available for you.
+The hardware would include one or more computers at the very least and maybe some networking equipment too.
+As mentioned earlier, depending on the need and budget, your home lab computers can vary over a wide range.
 Here are some of the broad compute hardware options to consider.

 If you have some old computers such as Laptop(s) or Desktop(s) lying around, you should consider repurposing them for your Home Lab first.
 More likely than not, they would still have enough compute power to host something like a media server or an NFS server amongst other things.
 Depending on the purpose of your Home Lab, you can try to use your old computers first to see if it works for you.
 This would be the most cost effective way to start your journey, while also utilizing something which was just sitting around gathering dust.

 If you’re in the market for setting up your Home Lab, Single Board Computers or SBCs are the most basic options out there.
-These are the cheapest, smallest & the most hands-on of the options available.
-You typically get just a small circuit board with a microprocessor / microcontroller & some ports for connectivity.
-You also have a wide variety of sensors & addons that you can use to make some cool projects at home.
+These are the cheapest, smallest and the most hands-on of the options available.
+You typically get just a small circuit board with a microprocessor / microcontroller and some ports for connectivity.
+You also have a wide variety of sensors and addons that you can use to make some cool projects at home.

 These are computers with compute capabilities similar to daily use laptops/desktops, but with a smaller form factor.
-They are mostly available with x86/64 processors & pack considerable compute performance in a smaller size.
-Depending on the model & supplier these may be available bare bones, i.e. just the circuit board with processor, or may also come with Storage & RAM.
-If you go with the bare bones model, you get to choose & install the RAM & Storage depending on your need.
+They are mostly available with x86/64 processors and pack considerable compute performance in a smaller size.
+Depending on the model and supplier these may be available bare bones, i.e. just the circuit board with processor, or may also come with Storage and RAM.
+If you go with the bare bones model, you get to choose and install the RAM and Storage depending on your need.

 Most Laptop/Desktop manufacturers offer Mini Computers too.
-Asus PN & PB Series, Lenovo ThinkCentre Tiny, Intel NUC, HP Z2 Mini, Dell OptiPlex, Apple Mac Mini are some of the Mini computers out there.
-Apart from these, you may also check out more budget friendly options from GEEKOM, Beelink, ZOTAC & MeLE.
+Asus PN and PB Series, Lenovo ThinkCentre Tiny, Intel NUC, HP Z2 Mini, Dell OptiPlex, Apple Mac Mini are some of the Mini computers out there.
+Apart from these, you may also check out more budget friendly options from GEEKOM, Beelink, ZOTAC and MeLE.

 There are three kinds of Servers viz.
-Rack Servers, Blade Servers & Tower Servers.
+Rack Servers, Blade Servers and Tower Servers.
 For more details on all three types of servers you can go through this nice article I found.

-Considering the above information, I first needed to decide on my use case for my Home Lab & a budget for the same.
+Considering the above information, I first needed to decide on my use case for my Home Lab and a budget for the same.

-As a software developer, writing microservices based applications & running them on Container Orchestrators such as Kubernetes, is a big part of my daily activities.
+As a software developer, writing microservices based applications and running them on Container Orchestrators such as Kubernetes, is a big part of my daily activities.
 Hence I decided I want to set up a local multi-node Kubernetes cluster in my Home Lab.
-I could then run & test the applications that I work on using this cluster, without having to start / stop a single node Kubernetes on my laptop.
-It would also enable me to run other containerized applications or build pipelines etc. on the same.
+I could then run and test the applications that I work on using this cluster, without having to start/stop a single node Kubernetes on my laptop.
+It would also enable me to run other containerized applications using Acorn, a simple way of packaging Kubernetes applications, or build pipelines etc. on the cluster.

 I also have a secondary power supply for my entire apartment.
 I plan on relying on the same for some time at least.

 We explored home labs in this article.
 We discussed what home labs are?
 Why may you consider setting one up yourself?
-We discussed various factors that you need to consider while setting up a home lab, such as budget, power consumption & space availability & the various compute options available based on these criteria.
-We also went over my specific use case & the hardware I chose with the reasoning, ending it with how my setup currently looks.
+We discussed various factors that you need to consider while setting up a home lab, such as budget, power consumption and space availability and the various compute options available based on these criteria.
+We also went over my specific use case and the hardware I chose with the reasoning, ending it with how my setup currently looks.

-If you find the concept of home labs interesting, do follow this series to see how I have set it up & the applications I host on it.
-In the next article we’ll see how I assemble my Intel NUC11s & setup the networking configuration to accommodate my home lab with other devices at home.
+If you find the concept of home labs interesting, do follow this series to see how I have set it up and the applications I host on it.
+In the next article we’ll see how I assemble my Intel NUC11s and setup the networking configuration to accommodate my home lab with other devices at home.